Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress01/09/2023

-NASA's Lunar Reconnaissance Orbiter (LRO) discovered a new crater on the Moon's surface, likely created by Russia's Luna-25 spacecraft.
+NASA's Lunar Reconnaissance Orbiter (LRO) has discovered a new crater on the Moon's surface, likely created by Russia's Luna-25 spacecraft.

 The new crater is about 10 m wide and is located at 58 degrees south latitude, on the steep inner wall of the Pontécoulant G crater.
 The impact point is about 400 km from Luna-25's designated landing site at 69.5 degrees south latitude.

 Luna-25 launched on August 11, kicking off Russia’s first lunar mission since 1976, when the country was still part of the Soviet Union.
-The spacecraft’s name is a nod to its former glory, as the previous lunar mission (launched in 1976) was called Luna-24.
+The spacecraft’s name is a nod to its former glory, as the previous lunar spacecraft (launched in 1976) was called Luna-24.

 Chandrayaan-3’s Vikram lander and Pragyan rover are still exploring the region near the lunar south pole.
 The solar-powered duo are designed to operate for one lunar day, or about 14 Earth days.
 After that, lunar night falls and is expected to shut them down.